Language selection

 Bilateral relations

-Canada and Suriname have shared strong bilateral relations since Suriname gained independence from the Netherlands in 1975.
+Canada and Suriname have enjoyed diplomatic relations since Suriname gained independence from the Netherlands in 1975.
 Canada’s longstanding development programming supports Suriname’s efforts to achieve its development goals.

 Canada is represented in Suriname by the High Commission of Canada to Guyana, in Georgetown and has an Honorary Consul in Paramaribo.